 IT’S NO SECRET that most of us form strong emotional bonds with things during our teenage years.
-This includes attachments to humans (think your best friend), food (think pizza), even sports teams (think “Go, Phillies!”)
-This seems especially so about music: usually, whatever the hits on the radio were that we loved when we were 15-years-old, we are going to love—for better or worse—until we are 95-years-old!
+This includes attachments to humans, food, even sports teams.
+This seems especially so with music: whatever the hits were that we loved when we were 15, we are probably going to love for the rest of our lives.

 Even if our tastes “progress” and we develop a passion for jazz or classical music, we usually keep our connections to those pop hits from our teen years.
 And here’s the best part—no matter when our teen years were, no matter how bad the hits were during those years, we think ourselves lucky to have been teens through those years and those hits!